Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_2/week_2_day_3_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-10 min | Install Cytoscape. | Code lab
-50 min | Upload TSV and explore data. | Code lab
+45 min | Upload TSV and explore data. | Code lab
-30 min | Export SVG from Cytoscape and upload to the edition. | Code lab
+30 min | Export SVG from Cytoscape and upload to the edition. | Code lab 15 min | (TEI) graphing for eXist-db. | Presentation

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
 Links to the feedback forms will be provided in our Slack workspace, to which we’ll subscribe all Institute participants.